 4. Gain experience in the field.

 As with any competitive job market, having the proper level of experience is a critical component of standing out from the competition.
-Many companies have in-house training programs for entry-level analysts, and seizing the opportunities afforded by these programs can have a profound impact on your ability to grow and succeed in the industry.
+Many companies have in-house training programs for entry-level financial analysts, and seizing the opportunities afforded by these programs can have a profound impact on your ability to grow and succeed in the industry.
 Mentorship programs and networking opportunities can also be incredibly helpful.

 Additionally, you can gain a significant amount of experience during your studies by obtaining an education that values hands-on learning through real-world experiences.
 Experiential learning programs like those offered at Northeastern, for example, can allow for professional networking opportunities and collaboration with industry leaders on a consistent basis.
 This connected network can help keep you up-to-date on the latest trends, challenges, and possible solutions in today’s ever-changing, modern financial world.

-5. (Optional) Further your education.
+5. Consider furthering your education.

 While a bachelor’s degree is often the minimum requirement for many financial analyst roles, furthering your education by earning a graduate degree can make an additional positive impact on your career.
-Consider a master’s in finance or accounting specifically to help advance your relevant skills and show employers your dedication to this sector.
+Consider a master’s in finance or accounting specifically to help advance your relevant skills and show potential employers your dedication to this sector.

 Breaking Into The World Of Finance

-Starting a career as a financial analyst requires hard work, dedication, and a tailored set of skills and experiences that will allow you to thrive in this vital industry role.
+Starting a career path as a financial analyst requires hard work, dedication, and a tailored set of skills and experiences that will allow you to thrive in this vital industry role.
 Consider earning a related bachelor’s degree in finance and accounting from a university like Northeastern, and get started on your path toward a successful career as a financial analyst today.

 Editor’s note: This article was originally published in November 2019.
 It has since been updated for accuracy.